-The TMCC math department doesn't keep wait lists.
-Individual instructors may or may not keep wait lists—the student should contact the instructor for the instructor's policy on wait lists.
+The TMCC Math Department doesn't keep wait lists; however, individual instructors may or may not keep wait lists for their classes.
+Students should contact the instructor for the instructor's policy on wait lists.

 Proper placement is essential for success in a math class.
 The ACCUPLACER math test provides a measure of a student's readiness to take a given math class.

 Math, more than any other subject, builds on itself.
 The knowledge and skills acquired in each class are essential for success in the next class.

 The TMCC Math Department considers that after two years, critical mathematical knowledge may have faded in a student's mind; we believe that taking the prerequisite class again, or testing into the class, is warranted.